Love Others At Work

 Love at work is about love in action.
 It starts by staying grounded in your relationship with God.
-That helps you ensure you can approach work with a positive and loving attitude and motivation, which then leads to right action and an authentic desire to see others flourish at work.
+That helps you ensure you can approach work with a positive, loving attitude and motivation, which then leads to right action and an authentic desire to see others flourish at work.

 - Listening more than talking.
 Being slow to speak and slow to become angry.

 - Taking an interest in getting to know others on a personal level.
-Making time for people and the effort to remember family member names, hobbies and interests.
+Make time for people and the effort to remember family member names, hobbies and interests.

 - Seeing others as created in the image of God, as God would see them.

 - Putting yourself in the other person’s shoes and seeking to understand their perspective.

 - Your output is always someone else’s input.
 This not only includes your work, but how you communicate, your attitude, and the level of support you provide.